noriakis/software/docs/stana/03-function.md

 ```

 Next, we set the eggNOG-mapper v2 annotation file to the eggNOG slot of stana object.
-This way, the `plotKEGGPathway` function automatically calculates the abundance by user-defined method.
+This way, the `plotKEGGPathway` function automatically calculates the copy numbers by user-defined method.

 ``` r